 ‘Transforming Communities Together,’ a joint initiative of the Church Urban Fund and the Church of England Diocese of Lichfield, works with churches and organisations in the Black Country to help communities to flourish, so that people can enjoy life in all its fullness.
 For more information, e-mail James Henderson at this address.

 ‘Sandwell Churches Link’ aims to engage the churches of Sandwell in promoting social inclusion, the alleviation of poverty and the promotion health, basic education and general well-being.
 Sandwell Churches Link is led by Laura Nott.
 Discover more via this link.

 Baptist Union congregations in the Black Country belong to the Heart of England Baptist Association.
-HEBA’s Regional Minister Team Leader, with special responsibility for the Black Country, is Adrian Argile, who can be contacted via this link.
+HEBA’s Regional Minister Team Leader, with special responsibility for the Black Country, is Revd Adrian Argile.

-The Black Country fall within the Wolverhampton and Shrewsbury District of the Methodist Church, whose Chair is Revd Rachel Parkinson.
+The Black Country falls within the Wolverhampton and Shrewsbury District of the Methodist Church, whose Chair is Revd Rachel Parkinson.
 A few Methodist Churches in the Borough of Sandwell belong to the Birmingham Methodist District.
 Its Chair is Revd Ian Howarth.

-The whole of the Black Country comes within the Birmingham Archdiocese of the Roman Catholic Church, whose centre is St Chad’s Cathedral in Birmingham.
-The Archbishop of Birmingham is Bernard Longley and the Auxiliary Bishop covering the Black Country is the Revd David McGough.
+The Black Country forms a small part of the extensive Birmingham Archdiocese of the Roman Catholic Church.
+The diocesan centre is St Chad’s Cathedral in Birmingham.
+The Archbishop of Birmingham is the Most Revd Bernard Longley and the Auxiliary Bishop covering the Black Country is the Revd David McGough.

-The West Midlands Division of the Salvation Army covers the Black Country within its territory.
+The West Midlands Division of the Salvation Army includes the Black Country within its territory.
 The Divisional Commanders are Majors Peter and Julie Forrest.

-The Black Country falls within the West Midlands Synod of the United Reformed Church.
-The Synod Moderator is Steve Faber.
+The Black Country falls within the large West Midlands Synod of the United Reformed Church.
+The Synod Moderator is Revd Steve Faber.